BotYue/ELE-292-Lab-SU/Lab 4 Arduino I/Lab 4 Main Task 2.md

 ### ✅ Proceed to Task 3.
 No Check Point in this part.

-unless the temperature values make no sense.
+Unless the temperature values make no sense.